Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 The latest weapon to be added with Season 2 is going back to medieval times when dwarves weren’t in space yet.
 That’s right, you’re using a crossbow.
 Of course, this crossbow has a few futuristic modifications and special bolts designed to tackle the threats of Hoxxes.

-Much like the Zhukovs, the crossbow is very much reliant on its overclocks to be an effective weapon.
-The crossbow is more about bringing utility to the field, as opposed to dealing devastating damage per shot like the Boomstick.
+The Boltshark is more about bringing utility to the field, as opposed to dealing devastating damage per shot like the Boomstick.
+It is an extremely customizable weapon that shines when built to specifically support your primary weapon build.

-Depending on which modification you take in the first row, you’ll have a set of special bolts in addition to your normal ones.
+You’ll have a set of special bolts in addition to your normal ones, the type depending on which modification you take in the first row.
 These range from turning your enemies into explosives on death, applying pheromones to them, or embedding electric relays in them that arc between one another.

 You can swap between your normal and special bolts by simply hitting the reload button.
 Mind your ammo, as your supply of special bolts is considerably lower than your normal ones.
-Resupplying at an ammo pod will separately restore 50% of both bolts.
+Resupplying at an ammo pod will separately restore 50% of both bolt types.

 Additionally, your normal bolts are retrievable from the ground, but only if you miss (just approach and interact with one).
 This enables an interesting strategy with the Banshee Module modification (on the 5th row).
 The mod turns each normal bolt into a fear totem, steadily scaring away nearby enemies.
 As the bolts are retrievable, you can effectively provide safe havens for your team as long as your ammo reserves hold out.

 While you can build the crossbow to do large bursts of damage, we find the Boomstick to be better suited for that due to the crossbow’s limited ammo capacity and greater need for careful aiming.
-Much like the rest of the weapons in the Scout’s kit, it shines the most when you target weak points.
-Note that enemies like Praetorians and Oppressors have resistance to its damage type (Piercing – brand new).
+Much like the rest of the weapons in the Scout’s kit, it shines the most when you target weakpoints.

 Tag a large meaty enemy with a pheromone bolt to lure everything in the surrounding area to it, then shoot a normal cryo bolt into it to freeze everything around it.
-This sets it up a nice ring of frozen enemies for you to execute with your primary weapon.
+This sets it up a nice ring of frozen enemies for you to easily execute with the Deepcore, as you’ll be dealing triple damage from the frozen modifier and an additional 50% damage from the Bullets of Mercy overclock.

-- [1] Pheromone Dart – helps lure enemies together to mass freeze them.
+- [1] Pheromone Dart – Essential for luring enemies together to mass freeze them.

-- [1] Battle Frenzy – the other option is useless because the overclock prevents bolt retrieval
+- [1] Battle Frenzy – The other option is useless, as the overclock prevents bolt retrieval.

 - [1] Potent Special Bolts

 - Overclock: Cryo Bolt – The lynchpin of this build.
 Grants all your normal bolts an aura of frost.
 While the freeze won’t be instant, it’ll take only a few seconds to freeze everything in the area.
-Just note that it prevents bolt retrieval and reduces the base damage of the bolt itself.
+Just note that it prevents bolt retrieval.

 Grappling Hook & Build